Eat & Drink

 Convoy Commune

 A Merewether favourite, Convoy Commune is home to an açai bowl complete with house-made maple roasted granola, fresh seasonal fruit, and coconut flakes.
+It makes for an excellent stop pre or post-beach when the açai cravings hit.

 Where: 1/88 Mitchell St, Merewether

-Ground Floor Café
+Ground Floor Cafe

 Purveyors of a damn good açai bowl, Ground Floor was one of the first cafes to bring the famous açai to Newcastle.
-Their in-house açai blend is topped with honey-spiced muesli, coconut flakes, banana, and strawberries, with plenty of extras available too!
+Its in-house açai blend is topped with honey-spiced muesli, coconut flakes, banana, and strawberries, with plenty of extras available too!

 Where: 103 Hunter St, Newcastle